Home » Asia » Russia Google Maps & Wiki

 The right to vote in Russia can be exercised by the population from the age of 18 years of age, universal and he following ways can earn the citizenship; citizenship by birth: no. Citizenship by descent only: at least one parent must be a citizen of Russia.
 Dual citizenship recognized: yes, residency requirement for naturalization: 3-5 years.

-In case if you plan to visit Russia for shopping, or for business porpuses, it is good to know that the national holidays in Russia are: Russia Day, 12 June (1990).
+In case if you plan to visit Russia for shopping, or for business porpuses, it is good to know that the national holiday(s) in Russia are: Russia Day, 12 June (1990).

-Whether you are traveling for business or please, never forget that sometimes there are several risks/hazards on your way; In the case of Russia, these are the most likely dangers you might face: permafrost over much of Siberia is a major impediment to development; volcanic activity in the Kuril Islands; volcanoes and earthquakes on the Kamchatka Peninsula; spring floods and summer/autumn forest fires throughout Siberia and parts of European Russiavolcanism: significant volcanic activity on the Kamchatka Peninsula and Kuril Islands; the peninsula alone is home to some 29 historically active volcanoes, with dozens more in the Kuril Islands; Kliuchevskoi (elev.
+Whether you are traveling for business or not, never forget that sometimes there are several risks/hazards on your way; In the case of Russia, these are the most likely dangers you might face: permafrost over much of Siberia is a major impediment to development; volcanic activity in the Kuril Islands; volcanoes and earthquakes on the Kamchatka Peninsula; spring floods and summer/autumn forest fires throughout Siberia and parts of European Russiavolcanism: significant volcanic activity on the Kamchatka Peninsula and Kuril Islands; the peninsula alone is home to some 29 historically active volcanoes, with dozens more in the Kuril Islands; Kliuchevskoi (elev.
 4,835 m), which erupted in 2007 and 2010, is Kamchatka’s most active volcano; Avachinsky and Koryaksky volcanoes, which pose a threat to the city of Petropavlovsk-Kamchatsky, have been deemed Decade Volcanoes by the International Association of Volcanology and Chemistry of the Earth’s Interior, worthy of study due to their explosive history and close proximity to human populations; other notable historically active volcanoes include Bezymianny, Chikurachki, Ebeko, Gorely, Grozny, Karymsky, Ketoi, Kronotsky, Ksudach, Medvezhia, Mutnovsky, Sarychev Peak, Shiveluch, Tiatia, Tolbachik, and Zheltovsky.
 What do you think?
-Are you prepared enough to visit Moscow and / or Russia?
+Are you prepared enough to visit Moscow and/or Russia?

-Living with the given conditions, affected by all the civilization and natural harms in Russia, the population has to face with a death rate of 13.6 deaths / 1,000 population (2016 estimate).
+Living with the given conditions, affected by all the civilization and natural harms in Russia, the population has to face a death rate of 13.6 deaths / 1,000 population (2016 estimate).

 Top of page